 What about if I live in a period or listed property?

 Can I use secondary glazing with my sash windows?

 City Sound Window Styles

 With a number of styles to choose from, it is always important to pick the right one that suits the external windows.
-Mirroring the original windows and not adding site lines is very important, as it ensure the secondary glazing blends in well with its surroundings and is as unobtrusive as possible.
+Mirroring the original windows and not adding site lines is very important, as it ensures the secondary glazing blends in well with its surroundings and is as unobtrusive as possible.
 If you are living in a period home, this is even more of a concern, as you do not want to detract attention away from the charm the windows lends to the property.

-Dealing with commercial clients and projects needs special care and knowhow.
+Dealing with commercial clients and projects needs special care and know-how.
 We are a flexible, friendly company with years of experience able to deal with any and all requests from this sector.

 Offering a professional, one to one service to our residential clients.
-Practical surveyors and engineers make’s working with us a pleasure.
-A dedicated after sales service will make sure you are always in good hands.
+Practical surveyors and engineers makes working with us a pleasure.
+A dedicated after-sales service will make sure you are always in good hands.